64. Fragment of Song—'My Jean!'

 Email Poem |

-Analysis and Comments on 64.
+Comments, Analysis, and Meaning on 64.
 Fragment of Song—'My Jean!'

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 64.
 Fragment of Song—'My Jean!' here.